jvcasillas/my-repo/README.md

 # my-repo

 Hello.
-THis is not a fun workshop.
+THis is a fun workshop.

-Cloning is hard.
+Cloning is not so hard.